COVID-19 VIRUS PRECAUTIONS:

 Please continue to practice the 6-foot social distancing even in the great outdoors as you enjoy the time in this beautiful garden.
 We appreciate your visit and your support.
 Because of COVID-19, upcoming events may be postponed.
 Please check website or facebook for last minute changes.
 On behalf of Hamilton Gardens staff and board, stay safe and healthy.

 Located on the shoreline of Lake Chatuge in Hiawassee, Georgia…

 This 33 acre woodland garden paradise is the largest collection of rhododendrons in the southeast.
 It is listed by the state of Georgia as a botanical garden and lives up to this name through the diversity of native wildflowers, plants, trees, and its ecosystem.
 Trilliums, shooting stars, wild ginger, trout lilies, and Solomon’s seal are just a few of the special plants found in the gardens.
 But what makes this garden really special is the more than 1,500 rhododendrons and native azaleas within its boundaries.

-There are tons of varieties of rhododendrons in this collection which bloom in all colors, shapes, and sizes.
+There are many varieties of rhododendrons in this collection which bloom in all colors, shapes, and sizes.
 The bloom season appears regularly from mid-April to mid-May and offers a spectacular visitor experience.
 It is celebrated each year as

 “A Blooming Affair at Hamilton Gardens”